Chamaecereus 'Wotan', Echinopsis chamaecereus 'Wotan', ×Chamaelobivia 'Wotan'

 Echinopsis 'Wotan', also known as Echinopsis chamaecereus 'Wotan' or ×Chamaelobivia 'Wotan', is a cactus with an upright growth habit that offsets and blooms profusely.
 Stems are thicker than those of Echinopsis chamaecereus.
 Flowers are up to 3 inches (7.5 cm) in diameter and orange-red in color.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Chamaelobivia 'Wotan' is a hybrid between Chamaecereus silvestrii (now renamed Echinopsis chamaecereus) and Lobvia, but since both of those are now reclassified as Echinopsis, that makes this an Echinopsis hybrid.
+This cactus, formerly known as ×Chamaelobivia 'Wotan', is a hybrid between Chamaecereus silvestrii (now renamed Echinopsis chamaecereus) and unknown Lobvia, but since Chamaecereus and Lobvia are now reclassified as Echinopsis, that makes it an Echinopsis hybrid.

 - Back to genus Echinopsis

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus